fmidev/fmi-cap-profile/fmi-cap-profile.md

 * Unlikely
 * Unknown (as mandated by MetCoOp profile)

-**Compatibility note:** The probability threshold values may change in minor versions.
+**Compatibility rule:** The probability threshold values may change in minor versions.

 ### audience